tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

         * @return daoSeig            the amount calculated to be distributed to DAO
         * @return relativeSeig       the amount equal to relativeSeigRate ratio from unstakedSeig amount
         * @return l2TotalSeigs       the amount calculated to be distributed to L2 sequencer
-        * @return layer2Seigs        the amount currently to be settled (give)  to layer2Candidate's operator contract */ function estimatedDistribute(uint256 blockNumber, address layer2, bool _isSenderOperator)
+        * @return layer2Seigs        the amount currently to be settled (give)  to CandidateAddOn's operator contract */ function estimatedDistribute(uint256 blockNumber, address layer2, bool _isSenderOperator) external view
-        external view